ryo33/cizen/guides/getting_started.md

 Cizen is a library to build applications with automata and events.

 For our getting started tutorial, we are going to create an automaton works like a stack.
-The automaton will works like the following implementation with `GenServer`:
+The automaton will work like the following implementation with `GenServer`:

     defmodule Stack do
       use GenServer